-Imagine selling your unwanted clothes for cash to the sum of £1,000.
-What would £1,000 mean to you? or is it simply an added benefit of having cleaner and clearer wardrobe.
+Imagine selling your clothes for cash for the sum of £1,000.
+What would £1,000 mean to you? or is it simply an added benefit of having a cleaner and clearer wardrobe.

-One of the very first things I did in my quest for minimalism was create a minimalist wardrobe.
+One of the very first things I did in my quest for minimalism created a minimalist wardrobe.
 It’s super simple and very empowering.
 However, what do you do with all those leftover clothes?

 Car boot sales can be tough, be prepared for people to haggle with you on your prices (regardless of how low they are to start).
 If you’ve not been to a car boot sale before then bring a friend along, perhaps share the experience together.

 The best way to sell clothes at a car boot is on a clothes rail.
 Simply dumping them on a table or on a sheet on the floor isn’t going to add to the appeal or make it easy for people to browse.
 Have set prices in your head or write them on an A4 piece of paper – and make it simple (£1 for shirts, £2 for trousers etc…)

 It’s unlikely you’re going to get rid of everything at one car boot, so think ahead about what you’re going to do with the remaining items – perhaps donate to charity?

 Resale Sites: The Best Way To Sell Clothes For Cash

 In my opinion, the best way to get money for your old clothes is by selling them on resale sites.
 However, it’s not the easiest route is it’s going to require some time and effort on your part.
 In return, you can expect to get a huge increase in your selling price.